EasyUUV: An LLM-Enhanced Universal and Lightweight Sim-to-Real Reinforcement Learning Framework for UUV Attitude Control: Architecture and Modules

 \subsection{Hardware Platform}

-Our EasyUUV hardware platform (Fig.~3) is a compact, low-cost, and modular testbed built to support the LLM-enhanced RL framework and enable Sim2Real zero-shot transfer.
-The hull combines 3D-printed ABS with aluminum, balancing durability and ease of manufacturing.
-Costing about \$1000 USD, it is far more affordable than conventional UUVs, while its modular design supports diverse payloads.
-The propulsion system uses eight custom-built thrusters with thrust characteristics similar to Blue Robotics T200, arranged in a fully actuated 6-DOF configuration with vibration isolation to reduce sensor noise.
+Our EasyUUV hardware platform (Fig.~3) is a compact, low-cost, and modular testbed designed to support the proposed LLM-enhanced RL framework and to enable Sim2Real zero-shot transfer.
+The hull integrates 3D-printed ABS components with aluminum structural elements, providing a balance between mechanical durability, corrosion resistance, and rapid prototyping capability.
+With a total cost of approximately \$1000 USD, the platform is significantly more affordable than conventional UUV systems, while its modular architecture allows for flexible integration of sensing, computation, and actuation payloads.
+The propulsion system consists of eight custom-built thrusters with thrust characteristics comparable to the Blue Robotics T200, arranged in a fully actuated six-degree-of-freedom configuration to enable independent control of forces and moments along all axes.
+Vibration isolation is incorporated to mitigate mechanical disturbances and reduce sensor noise.

-An ESP32-WROOM microcontroller executes the A-S-Surface controller at 100 Hz using gains pre-calibrated in simulation testing.
-A low-latency RS-485 tether relays real-time commands from a surface laptop and runs an expert-level RL policy.
-A 9-DOF MPU9250 IMU with complementary filtering handles sensor fusion.
-The entire platform fits within a 30 L waterproof case, weighs under 20 kg, and is operable by one person—making it portable and cost-effective for research-grade attitude control.
-By mirroring simulation dynamics and using LLM for online fine-tuning, EasyUUV enables robust Sim2Real zero-shot transfer.